lennysgarage/DiscordCrashBot/README.md

     * Displays information on a specific command
 * ``crasher``:
     * Requires a mp4/video file posted directly before the command
+     * Images are not currently supported
-    * Utilizes ffmpeg to create a freezing mp4 that is sent back to the chat
+    * Incorporates ffmpeg to create a freezing mp4 that is sent back to the channel
 ---
 **Requirements**
 * ffmpeg